sonalnagesh/shotgun_metagenomics_analysis/README.md

+Shotgun metagenomics is an untargeted sequencing approach that sequences the total genomic DNA extracted directly from an environmental or clinical sample (such as stool, soil, or physical tissue biopsies).
+Unlike target-specific methods like 16S rRNA gene sequencing, which only looks at a single marker gene for bacteria, shotgun metagenomics randomly cleaves all DNA present in a sample into small fragments and sequences them all at once.

 Performing the analysis of shotgun metagenomics results from 4 papers to understand the differences in taxonomic abundances of microorganisms in tumor (CRC) samples and in normal samples.

 ## PAPER DETAILS